June 04, 2020 Anyssa Mendoza

 5) Scheduling Posts

-Finally, take note of when and where your social media posts are being published.
+Finally, note when and where your social media posts are being published.
 For example, a message posted at 11 a.m.
 EST does little to help promote an event running at 2 p.m. in Australia.

-On-Demand Nurture with webinars
+On-demand nurture with webinars

 6) CTA for the Next Event